Anras573/ContentRelay/README.md

 # ContentRelay

-Aggregates data from various sources, and expose them through an interface.
+Content Relay is a Dapr application that aggregates data from various sources, and expose Metadata through an interface.

+Consists of the following components:

+- **ContentRelay.MAM**: The application that aggregates data from various sources.
+- **ContentRelay.CDS**: The application that exposes metadata, content, and assets.

+"MAM" stands for "Metadata and Asset Management" and "CDS" stands for "Content Delivery Service".

 ## Prerequisites